openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

   ... m0 -> m1 -> m2 -> m3 -> m4 -> m0 -> m1 -> m2 -> m3 -> m4 ...
   ```
 * Only the `cj-out`  propagates to the next account.
-* The `change-out` stays behind in the same account where the funding utxo was.
+* The `change-out` stays behind in the same account where the funding UTXO was.

 ### Leaving the JoinMarket wallet
 #### When
 * The more coinjoins the funds were through the better.
 * Consider that the privacy benefit from coinjoins is breaking down with time as the peers are gradually exposed or clustered.
-* If deposited only to m0 and followed the steps above all coins in m4 must have been through at least 5 coinjoins.
+* If deposited only to m0 and followed the steps above all coins in m4 must have been through at least 4 coinjoins.
-* In a long running, active Maker wallet some funds could have made multiple circles - there is no indication of this by default
+* In a long running, active Maker wallet some funds could have done multiple cycles - there is no indication of this by default.

 #### How
 ##### Do